 Duchenne Muscular Dystrophy (DMD) is the most common of the muscular dystrophy’s seen in children.
 DMD is an X-linked genetic neuromuscular disease affecting mainly boys.
 DMD results in progressive weakness in muscles as a result of a lack of the protein dystrophin.
 Over time boys demonstrate a decreased ability to walk and to perform activities of daily living.
 The purpose of the ImagingDMD study is to learn more about changes that occur in muscles of the arms and legs in boys with DMD.
 We hope to develop an improved imaging procedure to follow the progression of this disease in people with DMD and to help evaluate upcoming treatments for this disease.

-We will compare the muscles of people with DMD with muscles of healthy people of the same age and monitor disease progression in boys with DMD over a 5 year period.
-The amount of muscle damage and fat that we measure will also be related to performance in daily activities such as walking and the loss of muscle strength.
-In a small group of subjects we will also assess the effect of corticosteroid drugs on the muscles.
+The study will compare the muscles of boys with DMD with muscles of age matched non-affected boys.
+We will monitor disease progression in boys with DMD over a 5 year period.
+The amount of muscle damage and fat that we measure will also be related to functional measures such as walking and the loss of muscle strength.

-In order to participate in this study you must have the gene abnormality (mutation) associated with DMD.
-All boys with DMD who are between 5 and 18 years of age are eligible for this project; with the exception of those with implants (materials or devices that are not MR compatible).
-Also we will not be able to include boys who have had an injury to their legs or arms that makes their muscles weaker.
-The boys who choose to participate in this study will be required to attend one or two session each of MRI/MRS, strength, and functional testing at regular intervals (6 or 12 months) over a period of 5 years.
-We anticipate that measurements will be performed at up to eight different time points depending on functional status.
+In order to participate in this study you must have the gene abnormality (mutation) associated with DMD*(see Enrollment tab).
+The boys who choose to enroll in this study will be required to attend a session of MRI/MRS (leg and arm), strength, and functional testing at regular intervals (annually) over a period of 5 years.
+There will be additional imaging and functional testing (for one time point) once ambulation is lost.
+We anticipate that measurements will be performed at up to six - eight separate time points depending on functional status.